-In February 2016, the FASB issued Accounting Standards Update ("ASU") 2016-02, "Leases (Topic 842)" ("ASU 2016-02").
+In February 2016, the FASB issued ASU 2016-02 "Leases (Topic 842)" ("ASU 2016-02").
 ASU 2016-02 requires that a lessee recognize the assets and liabilities that arise from operating leases.
 A lessee should recognize in the statement of financial position a liability to make lease payments (the lease liability) and a right-of-use asset representing its right to use the underlying asset for the lease term.
 For leases with a term of 12 months or less, a lessee is permitted to make an accounting policy election by class of underlying asset not to recognize lease assets and lease liabilities.
 In transition, lessees and lessors are required to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach.
-This amendment will be effective for fiscal years beginning after December 15, 2020, and interim periods within fiscal years beginning after December 15, 2021.
-The FASB issued ASU No. 2019-01 "Leases (Topic 842) Codification Improvements" in March 2019 and ASU No. 2018-10 "Codification Improvements to Topic 842, Leases" and ASU No. 2018-11 "Leases (Topic 842) Targeted Improvements" in July 2018, and ASU No. 2018-20 "Leases (Topic 842) - Narrow Scope Improvements for Lessors" in December 2018.
+ASU 2016-02, as amended, is now effective for fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2022.
+The FASB issued ASU 2019-01 "Leases (Topic 842) Codification Improvements" in March 2019 and ASU 2018-10 "Codification Improvements to Topic 842, Leases" and ASU 2018-11 "Leases (Topic 842) Targeted Improvements" in July 2018, and ASU 2018-20 "Leases (Topic 842) - Narrow Scope Improvements for Lessors" in December 2018.
 ASU 2019-01, ASU 2018-10 and ASU 2018-20 provide certain amendments that affect narrow aspects of the guidance issued in ASU 2016-02.
 ASU 2018-11 allows all entities adopting ASU 2016-02 to choose an additional (and optional) transition method of adoption, under which an entity initially applies the new leases standard at the adoption date and recognizes a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
 The Company is currently evaluating ASU 2016-02 and its impact on its financial position, results of operations, and cash flows.
+The Company intends to adopt the ASU effective January 1, 2021 with no material impact.